Back to Sectors

 Company Breakdown

 KRMNleaderHighest margins in sector (41% gross, 31% EBITDA) driven by flight qualification barriers across 80+ customers and 130+ programs.
-Merchant supplier model creates diversified pricing power.
-Vulnerability is 99%+ US domestic defense revenue concentration.
+Asymmetric reconciliation exposure: floor protected by existing program portfolio; ceiling raised dramatically by Golden Dome $17.5B (97.7% reconciliation-dependent).
+Merchant supplier model means KRMN sells to all competing platforms without competing itself.

-RDWat-riskWorst margins in sector (9.6% GAAP gross Q4) with chronic EAC adjustments, tightest liquidity ($130M), and governance concerns (PE sponsor selling).
+RDWat-riskWorst margins in sector (9.6% GAAP gross Q4) with chronic EAC adjustments, tightest liquidity ($130M), and governance concerns.
+No FY2027 budget-specific catalyst resolves company-level execution problems.
 Weakest value chain position among revenue-generating constituents.

 ACHRlaggardPre-revenue with EXISTENTIAL FAA certification dependency.
+FY2027 budget validates defense-first posture; commercial eVTOL is not a DoD priority.
 Not assessable on value chain dimensions until certification and commercial operations begin.
-Combined with $500M+/year cash burn, represents highest value chain uncertainty in the sector.

 Margin Pressure